RetroPie/RetroPie-Docs/docs/Input-Lag.md

 ```
 Another setting that can reduce input lag, but will reduce performance by forcing both emulation and video tasks to be executed on the same core, rather than default of 'threading' (sharing) these tasks across multiple cores.

-## Example Application of Cautionary Tweaks
+## Application of Cautionary Tweaks

 Leaving `video_hard_sync` aside, the rest can be useful under the proper circumstances.
 It's important to keep in mind that even when using Retropie on the Raspberry Pi 3, there is very little headroom to allow these tweaks without a hit on performance in many of the available RetroArch cores.
 However, the majority of systems being emulated weren't so heavily dependent on input timed to the millisecond in the first place.
 In fact, the Nintendo Entertainment System is likely to be the only system you'll hear consistently discussed as having this trait.
 Listening even closer, the two games mentioned as being the main offenders are 'Battletoads' and 'Mike Tyson's Punch-out!!'.